vectorquantized/cuda/src/cuda/kernels/tiled_matmul.md

 3. **Final Write:**
     - Once all phases are completed, the final result is written back to global memory.

-This approach ensures that data is read once and reused efficiently across multiple operations, leading to significant performance gains.

 ![Tiled Matrix Multiplication](tiled_matmul.png)

 <p align="center"><em>Toy example of tiled matmul showing the computation performed for the last output block</em></p>